 At a time when basic industry research and investment banking business mattered most, Dan focused on investors’ needs, and they loved him.
 After L.F.
-Rothschild (which Dan liked to call “the Brooklyn Rothschild”) he went to Wall Street powerhouse Donaldson, Lufkin & Jennette (DLJ), which eventually was absorbed into Credit Suisse, and then to Bear Stearns.
-In its day Bear was among the fiercest firms on the Street and where he and his high-grade team achieved top research honors.
+Rothschild (which Dan liked to call “the Brooklyn Rothschild”) he was recruited by Wall Street powerhouse Donaldson, Lufkin & Jennette (DLJ), which eventually was absorbed into Credit Suisse, and then to Bear Stearns.
+In its day, Bear was among the fiercest firms on the Street and where he and his high-grade team achieved top research honors.